 Motor Coordination 55 (Extremely Low)

 - Oral Language Disorder, tentative, pending diagnostic evaluation

 A multidisciplinary team at Dalton’s school confirmed the diagnoses of dyslexia (specific learning disability in basic reading skills and reading fluency) and speech impairment (articulation delays), but diagnosed him with dysgraphia (specific learning disability in written expression), contrary to the diagnosis of developmental coordination disorder (dyspraxia) that he received at Texas Scottish Rite Hospital.
 Dyspraxia generally impacts both gross and fine motor skills, and dysgraphia only fine motor skills.
 We believe the many hours of gymnastics practice has erased any gross motor problems Dalton might have had, as the team considered gross motor skills to be a strength (see below).
 We have thus accepted the school’s diagnosis of dysgraphia, rather than dyspraxia:

-After the session, Stephanie sent a message via Facebook:
+After Lesson 3, Stephanie sent this message via Facebook: